-In the very beginning, there weren’t many people in the mining scene and therefore mining was extremely profitable.
+When the crypto industry was still in diapers, there weren’t many people in the mining scene and therefore mining was extremely profitable.
 But now, as many more players have entered the market with more powerful equipment, and with the increasing difficulty levels, mining is no longer nearly as profitable for the average Joe.

 Crypto mining can still be lucrative but it's also very complicated.
 If you found a mining service that asks you to simply send BTC (or other coins) to start earning, it's most likely a scam.
 You don't need to have crypto in one wallet to "start mining" and if they ask you to pay for a private key.
 Don't.
 There should be no reason to buy a private key.